Mathématique: Chapter 57

 “She recruited me,” Ginn explained.
 “So any value I accrue to your organization should go to her.”

-“Ah,” Young said.
-“Nope.
-That would be an LA thing.
+“Oh,” Young said.
+“Uh, no. That would be an LA thing.
 She doesn’t get anything.”

-“You definitely should not cut Carter in on your salary,” Young said.
-“You should keep it and spend it on—whatever.
+“Do not cut Carter in on your salary,” Young said.
+“Keep it.
+Spend it on—whatever.
 Books.
 Clothes.”

 “Alcohol,” Greer suggested from behind them.